 Protecting and developing application source codes are critical for organizations focused on DevOps metrics, rapid new microservices deployments, and faster times-to-market.
 Over 30 million developers worldwide leverage GitHub and GitLab to help meet their application transformation deadlines and requirements.

-Continuous Delivery (CD) uses automated builds and testing in a repository, including GitHub, for continuous production environments.
+Continuous Delivery (CD) uses automated builds and testing in a repository, including GitHub, for constant production environments.
 GitHub is a “repository” for source code.
-Millions of developers use this worldwide to promote open-source libraries.
+Millions of developers use this worldwide to promote open source libraries.
 A source code creator will publish their work on GitHub for others to access.

 The Continuous Delivery phase involves Test and Release Automation for each stage, from coding and merging to production.
 GitLab offers several security automation tools, including SAST, DAST, and Container Scanning, to help ensure secure applications and compliance with licensing requirements.

-Operation teams can quickly deploy the app into production after completing code reviews, security testing, and validating the automation process.
+After completing code reviews, security testing, and validating the automation process, operation teams can quickly deploy the app into production.
 This workflow is at the core of Continuous Deployment (C/D) pipelines.

 Continuous Deployment